mahbublimon/EfficientCloudOptimization/src/README.md

         │
         ├── references     <- Data dictionaries, manuals, and all other explanatory references used │
-        ├── tasks          <- Master folder for all individual task folders │
         ├── visualizations <- Code and Visualization dashboards generated for the project │
-        └── results        <- Folder to store Final analysis and modelling results and code.
+        └── results and Analysis <- Folder to store Final analysis and modelling results and code.

 ## Guidelines